xzZero/DataEng_IBM/4 - Introduction to Relational Databases (RDBMS)/README.md

 ## Answers for peer-reviewed assigment
 1. Task 1: Submit the list of entities that you identified as part of Task 1.
+Answer: \
 - staff
 - sales_outlet
 - sales_transaction
 - customer
 - product
 2. Task 2: Submit the list of attributes that you identified as part of Task 2. \
 Answer: \
 - sales_transaction: transaction_id, transaction_time, sales_outlet_id, staff_id, customer_id, product_id, quantity, price